 Please describe any involvement that you have had with the AMA on a local, state, regional, or national level, especially in terms of leadership positions held, meetings/events attended, resolutions introduced, testimony provided in reference committees or to the AMA House of Delegates.

 Please describe your interest in Emergency Medicine, including any leadership positions held, professional organization memberships, preclinical/clinical electives completed.

 If you have other experiences that you feel would make you well qualified for this position that doesn’t fit into the two categories above, please describe those as well.

 Please include a copy of your CV with the rest of the application requirements.

 Submitting Your Application

-The application deadline is January 15th.Use the online application form
+The application deadline is the same as Medical Student Council Applications.Use the online application form

 Expectations for Position